RRUZ/delphi-dev-shell-tools/README.md

 ![](https://dl.dropboxusercontent.com/u/12733424/Blog/DevShell/Images/dproj_menu_new.png)

- * <strong>Run MSBuild (Default Settings)</strong> : Execute MSBuild using the default settings of the selected .dproj file.
+ * _Run MSBuild (Default Settings)_ : Execute MSBuild using the default settings of the selected .dproj file.
- * <strong>Run MSBuild With .. </strong>: Execute MSBuild using any of the platforms and targets detected in the selected .dproj file.
+ * _Run MSBuild With .._: Execute MSBuild using any of the platforms and targets detected in the selected .dproj file.
- * <strong>MSBuild</strong>: Allow to select and execute the MSBuild tool (associated to any version of the RAD Studio installed) using the default configuration of the project.
+ * _MSBuild_: Allow to select and execute the MSBuild tool (associated to any version of the RAD Studio installed) using the default configuration of the project.

 ---